michael2012z/BitBible/markdown/KJV/files/Deut.md

 4. And command thou the people, saying, Ye are to pass through the coast of your brethren the children of Esau, which dwell in Seir; and they shall be afraid of you: take ye good heed unto yourselves therefore:

-5. Meddle not with them; for I will not give you of their land, no, not so much as a foot breadth; because I have given mount Seir unto Esau for a possession.no…: Heb. even to the treading of the sole of the foot
+5. Meddle not with them; for I will not give you of their land, no, not so much as a foot breadth; because I have given mount Seir unto Esau for a possession.

 6. Ye shall buy meat of them for money, that ye may eat; and ye shall also buy water of them for money, that ye may drink.